-Figure 6: The Instruments of Industrial Policy
+Figure 7: The Instruments of Industrial Policy

-Notes: The charts show the top eight most used policy instruments by all the measures.
-We do not include more because the amount of IP activity is so small as to be hardly visible.
-The top eight most-used policy instruments by each measure of IP activity are the same, and the excluded policy instruments are the same for each measure of IP activity, too.
+Notes: The charts show the top eight most-used policy instruments by all the measures.
+Below eight, IP activity is too small to display clearly.
+The most-used policy instruments by each measure of IP activity are the same, and the excluded policy instruments are the same for each measure of IP activity, too.
 The excluded MAST chapter codes are: Price-control measures, Migration measures, Capital control measures, Finance measures, Intellectual property, Contingent trade-protective measures.
+For Panel (c), Implementing Agency-Policy Instrument Pairs, we calculate the number of agencies implementing at least one industrial policy via each policy instrument in each year, and then sum these counts across years.